xcp-ng/xcp-ng-org/docs/management/ha.md

 We'll see how to protect your precious VM in multiple cases, and we'll illustrate that with real examples.

 :::info
-You can have high availability with as few as 2 hosts, but we strongly recommended to do it with 3 at the minimum, for obvious split-brains issues you might encounter.
+You can have high availability with as few as 2 hosts, but we strongly recommended to do it with 3 at the minimum, for obvious split-brain issues you might encounter.
 :::

 :::warning